…the Toronto Running Club (TRC)

 As to the social side of the club, we have weekly Wednesday night pub gatherings, 3-4 socials per year and a few races where we go as a group to promote the club.
 We’re a friendly bunch - please come out and join us!

-The club is managed by a volunteer executive elected to their positions for two year terms.
-The club executive meets bi-monthly to plan events, settle finances, and debate issues.
+The club is managed by a volunteer executive and meets bi-monthly to plan events, settle finances, and debate issues.
 All club members are welcome to attend meetings, so let any one of us know if you are interested in attending or have ideas.
 If you want to contact our club executive, please e-mail Michael or phone him at 416-729-7867.

 The club was started in 1995 by Michael Brennan, then co-owner of Marathon Dynamics Inc. (MDI), a company formed to provide running clinics and personal coaching for runners of all levels.
 The club was created because participants in the first marathon clinic conducted by MDI in January 1995 wanted to keep running and socializing together.
 Word got out and the club grew.